JedidiahBertram/Two-Player-Battleship/README.md

 * Socket room functionality.
 IE Only two players per room etc.

 ---
+### Looking Back

+Even though the  app is far from finished, I was very proud at what I was able to accomplish in a week.
+The project showed me that I had learned so much since the beginning of the boot camp, and most importantly thatI had learned to learn.
+I was able to read documentation and decipher code which explained or utilized a technology I had never touched before like a pro, a feat I would have not have been able to accomplish months before.

+---
 If you would like to play a round with your friend following the guidelines previously mentioned, the app is deployed at: https://battleship-jedidiah.herokuapp.com/